algorandfoundation/docs/docs/get-details/algokit/libraries/ts/algokit-utils/capabilities/app-client.md

 algokit.Config.configure({ debug: true })
 ```

+> ⚠️ **Note:** The "dry run" feature has been deprecated and is now replaced by the "simulation" feature.
+Please refer to the [Simulation Documentation](https://algorand.github.io/js-algorand-sdk/classes/modelsv2.SimulateTransactionResult.html) for more details.

-If you do that then the exception will have the `traces` property within the underlying exception will have key information from the dry run within it and this will get populated into the `led.traces` property of the thrown error.
+If you do that then the exception will have the `traces` property within the underlying exception will have key information from the simulation within it and this will get populated into the `led.traces` property of the thrown error.

 ## `AppClientCallParams`